STV2230 – International Security Policy

 STV1200 – Internasjonal politikk or other introductory courses in international politics.

-- Present an outline for your course paper.
+- Write an outline for your course paper

 The seminars are taught in English, and the papers handed in must be written in English.